sbespalov/cs-mapper/README.md

 That's it!

-There are some examples below will help to make it clearer.
+There are some examples below, which will help to make some details clearer.

 # Usage